railwayapp/docs/src/pages/deploy/deployments.md

 width={1103} height={523} quality={80} />

 All deployments will appear in the deployments view on your selected service.
 Clicking on the deployment will bring up the build and deploy logs.
-Each deploy has the option to configure a a Railway provided domain as well as attaching a custom domain.
+Each deploy has the option to configure a Railway provided domain as well as attaching a custom domain.

 ## Deployment Lifecycle